ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

 Coupling and cohesion are about how tough the components are tied.

 - **High coupling**.
-If the coupling is high it's like using a superglue or welding.
+If the coupling is high it's like using superglue or welding.
 No easy way to disassemble.
 - **High cohesion**.
-High cohesion is like using the screws.
-Very easy to disassemble and assemble back or assemble a different way.
+High cohesion is like using screws.
+Quite easy to disassemble and re-assemble in a different way.
 It is an opposite to high coupling.

 Cohesion often correlates with coupling.
-Higher cohesion usually leads to lower coupling, and vice versa.
+Higher cohesion usually leads to lower coupling and vice versa.

-Low coupling brings a flexibility.
+Low coupling brings flexibility.
 Your code becomes easier to change and test.

 How to implement the dependency injection?